KittyMac/ponyc/DIVERGENCE.md

 ## Compile Json Schema

-You can include [json schema](https://json-schema.org) files in your packages.  ponyc will transpile them to pony classes suitable for serializing and deserializing to json.
+You can include [json schema](https://json-schema.org) files in your packages.  ponyc will transpile them to pony classes suitable for serializing and deserializing json.

 Handling Json in the manner has a number of benefits.
-The most critical benefit, in my opinion, is that you will get compile errors whenever breaking changes happen to your API calls (as opposed to hunting down runtime errors because that one json property you relied on is no longer in the message you thought it should be in).
+The most critical benefit is that you will get compile errors whenever breaking changes happen to your API calls (as opposed to hunting down runtime errors because that one json property you relied on is no longer in the message you thought it should be in).
 So if tomorrow your Person object no longer has a middle name, your pony code which relies on it having a middle name will now throw an error (because it will no longer exist in the generated class).

 To see what pony code is generated from your json schema files, add the ```--print-code``` flag to ponyc.